Punk's Dead: Plot

 Ross is the child of Trish and Heroin Bob, having been conceived shortly before Bob's drug overdose.
 He has been raised alone by Trish, above her steam punk curio and clothing boutique.
 As a result of his mother's adoration of the macabre, as well as his immersion in the concept of death from a young age (his father's), he develops into a Victorian Goth.
-Despite his obvious affiliation, Ross insists that he is part of no social cliques, which is stressed even further when he states that despite a lifelong abstinence from drugs, alcohol, and sex he is not Straight Edge either.
+Despite his obvious affiliation, Ross insists that he is part of no social cliques, which is stressed even further when he states that despite a lifelong abstinence from drugs, alcohol, and sex he is not straight edge either.

-Upon having his heart broken by his first girlfriend, Ross attempts to drown his sorrows, as well as his lifelong espousal that romantic love is trivial, with the aide of beer and liquor.
+Upon having his heart broken by his first girlfriend, Ross attempts to drown his sorrows, as well as his lifelong espousal that romantic love is trivial, with the aid of beer and liquor.
 In an attempt to further help him take his mind off of things, he also begrudgingly goes on a road trip to a punk rock concert with his only friend, Crash, as well as Crash's friend Penny.
 Ross has a low opinion of punks, despite his association with them, as Crash and Penny are punk rockers like his father.

 As Ross is on the road with Crash and Penny, the situation is made known to Trish by Crash's mother.
 After being told that her only son was being extremely emotional and went to get drunk with Crash and go to a punk show, Trish becomes consumed with genuine concern for her son.
 She also has overwhelming anxiety, being that the last time she saw Bob alive, he was crying and drunk.
 Bob also notes distress from the afterlife by pointing out that alcoholism runs in the men in his family, and it's never turned out well for any of them.

 Trish calls around to see if anyone has seen Ross and ultimately enlists the help of John and Sean, former friends of his Bob's, to help find him.
 In the 19 years that have transpired, both men have changed drastically from the first film.
 John has become the frontman of a black metal band as well as owning a black metal record store.
 He also no longer goes by the nickname of "John the Mod", instead going by his stage name of Johnny Jackyll.
-Sean voluntarily checked himself into a psychiatric rehabilitation center after the events of the first film left him homeless and psychologically fractured as a result of his drug use and has amazingly come into the employment of a Utah state senator since his release, though still retaining his punk mentality and love of punk music.
+Sean voluntarily checked himself into a psychiatric rehabilitation center after the first film’s events left him homeless and psychologically fractured by drug use.
+Since his release, he has found work with a Utah state senator, though he still retains his punk mentality and love of punk music.